St. Mary's Church, Lübeck

-History of the building
+History

 In 1160, Henry the Lion moved the Bishopric of Oldenburg to Lübeck and established a cathedral chapter in the south of the old city island.

 After 1160, a wooden church was built on the site of the Marienkirche in the middle of the town, which was first documented in 1170 together with St. Petri as a market church.
 Already at the end of the 12th century it was replaced by a Romanesque brick church that existed until the middle of the 13th century.
 Romanesque sculptures from the furnishings of this second Marienkirche are now on display in the St. Annen Museum.
 The sixth pair of pillars in the nave (from the west) dating from around 1200 can be seen as a remnant of the Romanesque Marienkirche in today's High Gothic building.

-The design of the three-aisled basilica was based on the Gothic cathedrals in France (➜Reims) and Flanders, which were built of natural stone.
+The design of the three-aisled basilica was based on the Gothic cathedrals in France (Reims) and Flanders, which were built of natural stone.
 St. Mary's is the epitome of ecclesiastical Brick Gothic architecture and set the standard for many churches in the Baltic region, such as the St. Nicholas Church in Stralsund and St. Nicholas in Wismar.

 No one had ever before built a brick church this high and with a vaulted ceiling.
 The lateral thrust exerted by the vault is met by buttresses, making the enormous height possible.
 The motive for the Lübeck town council to embark on such an ambitious undertaking was the acrimonious relationship with the Bishopric of Lübeck.

 The church was built close to the Lübeck Town Hall and the market, and it dwarfed the nearby Romanesque Lübeck Cathedral, the church of the bishop established by Henry the Lion.
 It was meant as a symbol of the desire for freedom on the part of the Hanseatic traders and the secular authorities of the city, which had been granted the status of a free imperial city (Reichsfreiheit), making the city directly subordinate to the emperor, in 1226.
 It was also intended to underscore the pre-eminence of the city in relation to the other cities of the Hanseatic League, which was being formed at about the same time (1356).